The Origins of Sweet Like Honey

 Yahna Miele Tullis was born and raised in Elizabeth & Union, New Jersey and currently based in Bridgeport, CT.
 She is the product of the land she lives on and the community she lives with.
 Yahna is an Afro-Indigenous woman with ancestral roots in Virginia, Alabama, and St. Thomas.
 She takes great pride in her name "Yahna" meaning "God is merciful/gracious" in Hebrew, "Miele" meaning "honey" in Italian, and "Tullis" meaning "mighty people" in Gaelic.
 Yahna is the daughter of D'Ta-Relle & Harold Tullis, granddaughter of Willie Lucille Reaves & Winston Johnson and Bertha & Carl Raymond Tullis Jr., and great granddaughter of Ella Mae Lovelace.
 She honors and says the names of those who come before her they are essential to her existence and integral to her journey as a healer and spiritualist.

 Yahna is dedicated to uplifting the community with products and services created with divine intention and guided by God & her ancestors.
-She wears many hats as an herbalist with training from Sacred Vibes Apothecary, a certified athletic trainer with a B.S. in Athletic Training from the University of Pittsburgh, interdisciplinary artist, and educator.
-Yahna integrates the knowledge and experiences she has gained through out her studies to curate a holistic healing experience for her community.
-She believes that healing is a communal effort that should should be filled with grace and sweetness and lives by the motto “let’s heal together”.
+She has 8 years of experience in healthcare and wears many hats as an herbalist with training from Sacred Vibes Apothecary, a certified athletic trainer with a Bachelors of Science in Athletic Training from the University of Pittsburgh, an interdisciplinary artist, and an educator.
+Yahna integrates the knowledge and experiences she has gained through out her studies to curate a holistic wellness experience for her community.
+She believes that wellness is a communal effort that should should be filled with grace and sweetness and lives by the motto “let’s heal together”.